 - Georgia invokes strict liability in dog bite cases, which means that an owner of a dog is liable for any injuries that a dog attack causes if the bite occurs on public property or while the victim was lawfully on private property, even if the dog had no prior history of aggression.

-- The length of time that a personal injury lawsuit takes to complete depends on numerous factors, including the complexity of the case, the amount of damages, the severity of injuries, your willingness to accept a settlement, and the court’s caseload.
+- The length of time that a personal injury lawsuit takes to complete depends on numerous factors, including the complexity of the case, the number of damages, the severity of injuries, your willingness to accept a settlement, and the court’s caseload.

 Who We Represent